polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 error: aborting due to previous error
 ```

-But, it also has another feature: `core`.
+If we look closer, it also has another feature: `core`.

 **Contract Module `Cargo.toml`**
 ```rust